icub-tech-iit/documentation/docs/icub_firmware/fw_toolchain/installing_mplab.md

 - Run app MPLAB X IDE v5.40.
 - Open the project [2FOC-V3.X](https://github.com/robotology/icub-firmware/tree/master/emBODY/eBcode/arch-dspic/board/2foc/appl/2FOC-V3/2FOC-V3.X) (shortcut CTRL+SHIFT+O on windows).
-- you should see in the lower left pane:
+- You should see in the lower left pane:

 ![image](img/MPLAB_1.png)

 The 2FOC device is the **dsPIC33FJ128MC802**.

-- Then click on Packs - dsPIC33F-GP-...
-You should see a popup window with the project properties
+- Then, click on Packs - dsPIC33F-GP
+- You should see a popup window with the project properties:

 ![image](img/MPLAB_2.png)

-just click "OK".
+Just click "OK".

 - Clean and Build the project as shown below: